 The Michigan Jump$tart Coalition's aim is to improve personal financial literacy for Michigan's children and youth!
-Like the National JumpStart Coalition, we endeavor to increase the prominence of personal literacy in children and youth (grades k-12) and to promote the teaching of personal finance.
-The Michigan Coalition is compromised of more then 30 public, private and non-profit organizations.
+Like the National JumpStart Coalition, we dedicated to increasing the prominence of personal literacy in children and youth (grades k-12) and to promote the teaching of personal finance.
+The Michigan Coalition (a non-profit volunteer organization), is compromised of more then 30 public, private and non-profit organizations.

-Spotlight on Members . . . .
-Doreen Hoffman
+Spotlight on Keynote Speaker . . . .
+Julie Heath

 Our coalition has benefited tremendously from the generous dedication of this fine lady.
 She has taken charge of the Junior Ambassador Contest for several years.
 Through this effort, middle school students have demonstrated their understanding of various personal finance topics.

 In addition, Lynn has chaired our Money$mart Library book committee.
 The Michigan Jump$tart Coalition has presented nearly two dozen collections of personal finance-related books in schools across the state.
 Few people understand the commitment that such a library requires.
 Just think . . . making school contacts, setting a presentation date, ordering & securing the books, creating, printing and pasting the donor labels in the books, THEN organizing instructions for volunteer presenters, creating and printing certificates for the recipient schools AND finally, presenting the donated library!

 Lynn is a consultant and co-owner of Harmony Financial Network and has spent many years in the field with students from 3 year old through adults teaching financial literacy in schools and the non-profit world.
 Lynn is a former elementary teacher and account executive in the business world.

 Need we say more?
 She’s a gem and deserves to be recognized and Jump$tart is grateful to have her as part of our team!
 Thanks Lynn for all you do to promote financial literacy in our state.